 In this week’s episode, we explore:

 Listening to this episode offers a compelling look at how John chapter 12 weaves together key themes of faith, sacrifice, and divine purpose.
-You’ll gain insight into the significance of Jesus’ action
+You’ll gain insight into the significance of Jesus’ action.

+Comments?
 Questions?
-Comments?
-Send Krisan a text
+Send Krisan text

 17 Examine Yourself: Paul’s Warning to Corinth (2 Corinthians 12:13-13:14)